Bloody Mary (cocktail)

 A Bloody Mary is a cocktail containing vodka, tomato juice, and other spices and flavorings including Worcestershire sauce, hot sauces, garlic, herbs, horseradish, celery, olives, pickled vegetables, salt, black pepper, lemon juice, lime juice and celery salt.
-Some versions of the drink, such as the "surf 'n turf" Bloody Mary, include shrimp and bacon as garnishes.
+Some versions of the drink, such as the "surf 'n' turf" Bloody Mary, include shrimp and bacon as garnishes.
 In the United States, it is usually consumed in the morning or early afternoon, and is popular as a hangover cure.

 The Bloody Mary was invented in the 1920s or 1930s.
 There are various theories as to the origin of the drink and its name.
-It has many variants, most notably the red snapper (also called Bloody Margaret), the Virgin Mary, the Caesar, and the Michelada.
+It has many variants, most notably the Red Snapper, Bloody Maria (made with tequila blanco), and the Virgin Mary.

 History

 The French bartender Fernand Petiot claimed to have invented the Bloody Mary in 1921, well before any of the later claims, according to his granddaughter.
 He was working at the New York Bar in Paris at the time, which later became Harry's New York Bar, a frequent Paris hangout for Ernest Hemingway and other American migrants.
 The cocktail is said to have been created on the spur of the moment, according to the bar's own traditions, consisting only of vodka and tomato juice.
-It was originally referred to as a "Bucket of Blood".
+It was originally referred to as a "Bucket of Blood."
 Harry's Bar also claims to have created numerous other classic cocktails, including the White Lady and the Side Car.

 New York's 21 Club has two claims associated with it.
 One is that it was invented in the 1930s by bartender Henry Zbikiewicz, who was charged with mixing Bloody Marys.
 Another attributes its invention to the comedian George Jessel, who frequented the 21 Club.
 In 1939, Lucius Beebe printed in his gossip column This New York one of the earliest U.S. references to this drink, along with the original recipe: "George Jessel's newest pick-me-up which is receiving attention from the town's paragraphers is called a Bloody Mary: half tomato juice, half vodka."

 In a 1939 publication by El Floridita called Floridita Cocktails a recipe called "Mary Rose" lists the main ingredients of a modern Bloody Mary.
 This booklet may be one of the earliest publications depicting the name Mary, while using the same ingredients in today's Bloody Mary.

 Fernand Petiot claimed to have invented the modern Bloody Mary in 1934 as a refinement to George Jessel's drink, at the King Cole Room in New York's St. Regis Hotel, according to the hotel's own history.
 Petiot told The New Yorker in July 1964: